asmuth-archive/libsmatrix/README.md

 libsmatrix
 ==========

+A thread-safe sparse matrix data structure with C, Java and Ruby bindings.
+It was created to make loadig and accessing medium sized (10GB+) matrices in boxed languages like Java/Scala or Ruby easier.

+While the chosen internal storage format (nested hashmaps) is neither extremly memory-efficient nor extremly fast in terms of access/insert time it seems to be a good tradoff between these two goals.

-A memory-efficient sparse matrix data structure.
-We use this to run a Collaborative Filterng recommendation engine for a large ecommerce platform.
-It is thread-safe and features two modes of operation:
+A libsmatrix sparse matrix features two modes of operation:

 + A memory-only mode in which all data is kept in main memory